Food Roundup | April 2019

 Promote and collect throughout the month of April.
 You can deliver your collections at designated statewide pick-up points.
-BCH will begin picking up donations from collection points beginning Monday, April 23.
-You will need to find out the last day your collection point will accept food deliveries prior to the April 23 starting date.
+BCH will begin picking up donations from collection points in late April.
+You will need to find out the last day your collection point will accept food deliveries prior to the starting date.
+DATE COMING SOON.

 Resources and Contact Info for You